TheClams/yarig/doc/syntax.md

 The syntax for the RIF is loosely inspired by YAML: a human readable text file with structure based on indentation.

 It is composed of different levels:

- - [Top](#Top) : Top level structure, only one per file, contains all parameters and signals
+ - [Top](#Top) : Top level structure, only one per file, contains settings, parameters and pages
  - [Page](#Page): group of register and register instance, with a base address
  - [Registers](#Register): Register declaration, regrouping field
  - [Field](#Field) : N bits inside a register